microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - To stop/cleanup, run `docker-compose down`

 ### Running the test suite

+> Tests under `__tests__/html/` are served under http://localhost:5001/ (locally) and http://localhost:5081/ (from Docker).
+All Jest tests will run against Docker version of the testing page.

 There are 2 ways to run the test suite, either one-off or continuously: